johnsonandjohnson/Bodiless-JS/packages/vital-layout/doc/Header.md

 ## Site Builder Details

-From a Site Builder perspective, Vital Header is comprised of a token collection (`cxHeader`) and a Header component (`HeaderClean`).
-You can use the default Vital Header token (`cxHeader.Default`) as is, or you can recompose it to meet your site's requirements.
+From a Site Builder perspective, Vital Header is comprised of a token collection (`vitalHeader`) and a Header component (`HeaderClean`).
+You can use the default Vital Header token (`vitalHeader.Default`) as is, or you can recompose it to meet your site's requirements.

 ### Usage